 We seek to outperform our competition fairly and honestly.
 We seek competitive advantages through superior performance, not through unethical or illegal business practices.
 Information about other companies and organizations, including competitors, must be gathered using appropriate methods.
 Illegal practices such as trespassing, burglary, misrepresentation, wiretapping and stealing are prohibited.
 Each employee, consultant, director and officer should endeavour to respect the rights of, and deal fairly with, our customers, suppliers, competitors, employees and consultants.
 No employee, consultant, officer or director should take unfair advantage of anyone through manipulation, concealment, abuse or privileged information, misrepresentation of material facts, or any other unfair business practice.

 The Company encourages all employees and consultants to become shareholders on a long-term investment basis.
-However, management, employees, consultants, members of the Board of Directors and others who are in a “special relationship” with the Company from time to time, may become aware of corporate developments or plans which may affect the value of the Company’s shares (inside information) before these developments or plans are made public.
-Black Out periods occur certain times throughout the year and during this time, all Company employees, consultants, officers and directors are prohibited from buying or selling the Company’s securities on the TSX Venture Exchange, any other stock exchange, or other organized trading facility.
-As a prerequisite and condition of employment, all employees, consultants, directors and officers must sign an acknowledgment by which they agree to adhere to this policy.
+However, management, employees, consultants, members of the Board of Directors and others who are in a “special relationship” with the Company from time to time, may become aware of Inside Information.
+As a prerequisite and condition of employment, all employees, consultants, directors and officers must sign an acknowledgment by which they agree to adhere to this Code.

 Telecommunications facilities of the Company such as telephone, cellular phones, facsimile, internet and email are Company property.
 Use of these facilities imposes certain responsibilities and obligations on all employees, consultants, officers and directors.
 Usage must be ethical and honest with a view to preservation of and due respect for Company’s intellectual property, security systems, personal privacy, and freedom of others from intimidation, harassment, or unwanted annoyance.